NishchayAnand/software-engineering/DBMS/SQL/Cheatsheet.md

 - `INNER JOIN`: Selects records that have matching values in both tables.

+- `CROSS JOIN`: Combines every row from one table with every row from another table, i.e., returns _Cartesian Product_ of two tables.

 > NOTE: **_INNER JOIN_** is the default join type.
 If you simply specify **_JOIN_** after the table name, it's implicitly treated as an inner join.

 ## Filter Data

 - `GROUP BY`: Used to group together rows that have the same values in one or more columns.
-This allows you to perform aggregate functions on those groups of rows.
+This allows you to perform _aggregate functions_ on those groups of rows.

 - `HAVING`: Allows you to filter the data after it's been grouped.
 It's positioned after the **GROUP BY** clause and allows you to specify a condition that the groups must meet to be included in the final result.